Tour Leader Bios

 Paul Morey has worked in the natural resources field for 30 years researching and managing a wide array of animals including songbirds, raptors, coyotes, and wolves.
 He is currently the Chief of Natural Resources at Mesa Verde National Park where he oversees the wildlife, vegetation, and physical sciences program. - RYAN VOTTA

 Tyler Lausten is an avid photographer and is captivated by flight.
 He turned to birds after a trip to Denali National Park in 2019 and hasn’t looked back.
 Residing seasonally on a ranch in southwest Colorado, he is always on the lookout for hawks, owls, and other wildlife.
 Favorite raptors include Northern Goshawk, Sharp-shinned Hawk, Northern Pygmy Owl, and Great-horned Owl.
-Spring is a fantastic time for migrating raptors, and he looks forward to showing them on the tour. - VERN GERSH
+Spring is a fantastic time for migrating raptors, and he looks forward to showing them on the tour.

 Birding Festival General Information